-Risk Profile
+C. Risk Profile

 The risk profile of CNP Zois is predominately driven by life underwriting risk and market risk, since the solvency capital of the two risks represents the 80% of the Basic SCR before diversification.
+Diversification effects are taken into account when capital requirements are aggregated by using correlation matrices and this is intended to reflect potential dependencies.